-The radiographs quickly confirmed that Gambler had fractured his skull.
+arrived.
+She performed an initial eye exam and discovered that the pupil of Gambler's right eye was constricted from all the internal swelling.
+She administered atropine to dilate Gambler's pupil.
+Dr. Tracey than proceeded to take digital radiographs of Gambler's head---to assess what was going on underneath the skin.
+The radiographs confirmed that Gambler had fractured his skull.
 Dr. Tracey recommended that he undergo prompt surgical treatment to correct it.
 She could perform the surgery with him sedated but standing at the stable---or she could refer Gambler to Tryon Equine Hospital, a private referral hospital nearby.
 At the time, Dr. Tracey's hospital was also still under construction, however it is completed now.
-This decision was a 'no-brainer' for Gambler's owner, for there was a huge risk associated with performing surgery on a horse that is just sedated, especially it being so close to his eye.
-Thankfully, Gambler's owner had her own truck and horse trailer, so she was able to immediately start preparing for the journey to Tryon Equine Hospital with Gambler.
+Since there was a higher risk associated with performing surgery on a horse that is just sedated, especially it being so close to his eye, Gambler's owner decided she would prefer to make the hour and half journey to Columbus, NC.

-Upon arrival at the hospital that evening, Gambler and his owner were welcomed by their staff and two of their Board Certified Surgeons--Dr. Lindsey Boone and Dr. Bill Hay.
+late that evening (due to running into some traffic along the way).
+They were welcomed by the staff and two of Tryon Equine's Board Certified Surgeons--Dr. Lindsey Boone and Dr. Bill Hay.
 The first thing the doctors wanted to do was confirm the extent of Gambler's injury by taking radiographs of his head.
 The radiographs showed that Gambler had two fragments of bone involved in the injury---one in the cranioventral aspect of the zygomatic arch (lacrimal bone) and one fragment involving the frontal bone.
-The doctors scheduled Gambler's surgery for first thing the following morning and set him up to stay overnight in one of their open stalls in the recovery barn that is attached directly to the hospital.
+The doctors scheduled Gambler's surgery for first thing the following morning, and set him up to stay overnight in one of their open stalls in the recovery barn that is attached directly to the hospital.

 The next morning, Gambler was prepared for surgery.
 After induction of general anesthesia, Gambler was placed in left lateral recumbency.
 The frontal fragments were elevated into place and stabilized with surgical wire.
 Surgery included reduction of large bony fragments, removal of small fragments, stabilization with a wire implant, and sinus lavage.
-Following surgery, Gambler was hoisted into Tryon Equine Hospital's padded recovery room where he had a very smooth and quiet recovery
+Following surgery, Gambler was hoisted into Tryon Equine Hospital's padded recovery room where he had a very smooth and quiet recovery.

 By the fourth day, Gambler was sent home but remained on stall rest for two weeks.
 His owner changed his bandage every 2-3 days and let him hand graze a couple times a day.
 He received Gastroguard, Previcox, and triple antibiotic ointment for his eye.

 14-day Recheck Appointment